 Corn snow, the result of melt-freeze cycles, is ideal for Alaska heli skiing and boarding—and it holds up well in our margaritas.
 Pebble-size kernels of softening ice have a soft carve-able surface and our guides are experienced harvesters who know how to predict the best timing for the best locations.
 Count on corn runs during the morning hours, or at the end of the day, after the cooling has refrozen the round crystals.
 One Kings and Corn highlight is experiencing a carve-able surface for t-shirt skiing in 75 degrees.

 The weather can often dictate what activity we will pursue.
 Whether we’re skiing or fishing, we have you covered!
 Some days we will combine king salmon fishing and skiing on the same day.
 Other days, if the weather keeps us out of the mountains, we’ll launch heli rafting trips, landing you and your friends along the river and float sections of the Talachulitna river.
 Fishing along the way for kings, rainbow trout and grayling.
 Some sections even include splashy whitewater.
 When the daily activities wrap up, it’s back to the lodge for apps, drinks and dinner.
-If you haven’t had enough, there’s plenty of daylight to end your day behind the master craft or jet skiing, stand up paddling, canoeing or kayaking around the glassy lake.
+If you haven’t had enough, there’s plenty of daylight to end your day behind the master craft, stand up paddling, canoeing or kayaking around the glassy lake.
 Listen for the loons as the sun sets around 1 a.m.!

 The summer season runs from July through September.
 Our winter season is February through April, and our Kings and Corn season is June.
 Learn more about our dates and rates.